Orange County • Loan Programs • 2026

 Debt-to-Income Ratio

-FHA guidelines generally allow a maximum DTI of 43%, though automated underwriting systems may approve higher ratios with compensating factors such as reserves or residual income.
+FHA debt-to-income limits are determined by automated underwriting, which may approve higher ratios with compensating factors such as reserves or residual income.

 Employment & Income